sethkor/s3kor/README.md

 This is WIP, some further features to come.
 Only copy to S3 is currently supported.
 Please raise an issue if theres a specific feature you. would like considered or prioritised.

 ```
+  -q, --quiet                   Does not display the operations performed from the specified command.
   -r, --recursive               Recursively copy
   -c, --concurrent=50           Maximum number of concurrent uploads to S3.
       --sse=AES256              Specifies server-side encryption of the object in S3.
 Valid values are AES256 and aws:kms.